-These Local Attractions below are representative of the wealth of day trip opportunities while staying at Cliftons, Truro’s Premier Guest House…we trust you will enjoy the experience.
+The local attractions below are representative of the wealth of day trip opportunities available while staying at Cliftons, Truro’s Premier Guest House…we trust you will enjoy the experience.

 Soaring above the surrounding rooftops, Truro Cathedral is located at the heart of this thriving Cornish city and wonderfully situated in the middle of the Royal Duchy of Cornwall.

 Truro Cathedral was the first cathedral to be built on a new site since Salisbury was started in 1220.
 For over 650 years no one had attempted to emulate the great cathedral builders of the medieval era.
 A massive building project in the same architectural style as the medieval cathedral builders could only have been the vision of the Victorians – who also built Cliftons!
 They adapted the classic pointed arches of the gothic style and used modern building techniques to create this wonderful building.